JackAdams/meteor-editable-text/README.md

 	  return this.context.user_id === Meteor.userId();
 	}

-It is a good idea to make the `EditableText.userCanEdit` function and your allow and deny functions share the same logic to the greatest degress possible.
+It is a good idea to make the `EditableText.userCanEdit` function and your allow and deny functions share the same logic to the greatest degree possible.

 #### Roadmap

-- Factor out the wysiwyg editor and let it be added optionally via another package
+~~- Factor out the wysiwyg editor and let it be added optionally via another package~~

 - Clean up code base and make it more readable